fennella/Bet-Master/README.md

 1) Have Python 3 installed and referenced in your machine's path
 2) Install and begin running Docker Desktop: If you don't already have it installed, visit [here](https://www.docker.com/products/docker-desktop) for download instructions
 3) After cloning this repo, to install all of the Python packages required to run this application first create a virtual environment.
-To install the virtualenv Python package use the command:
+To install the virtualenv Python package use the command in the parent directory:

 ```bash
 pip3 install virtualenv
 ```
-4) After the virtualenv package has finished installing.
-Run a command to create a virtual environment:
+4) After the virtualenv package has finished installing, at the same level as the "Bet-Master-master" directory, run a command to create a virtual environment:
 ```bash
 virtualenv myenv
 ```